-23. (1) If a Coroner decides to conduct a full investigation into a death, or directs that a post-mortem examination should be made, and the Coroner believes the deceased was under the age of 18, the Coroner must notify the Safeguarding of Children Board within three days of making the decision or direction.

-- (2) A Coroner must provide all information to the Safeguarding of Children Board. - (3) In this regulation-

-"information" means any information that is-

-- (a) held by the Coroner for the purposes of an investigation under the Ordinance; and - (b) relates to the death of a person who was, or may have been, under the age of 18 at the time of death;

-"Safeguarding of Children Board" means the Ascension Safeguarding of Children Board established under section 19 of the Child Welfare Ordinance, 2011.
+- 23. (1) If a Coroner decides to conduct a full investigation into a death, or directs that a post-mortem examination should be made, and the Coroner believes the deceased was under the age of 18, the Coroner must notify the Safeguarding of Children Board within three days of making the decision or direction. - (2) A Coroner must provide all information to the Safeguarding of Children Board. - (3) In this regulation- - "information" means any information that is- - (a) held by the Coroner for the purposes of an investigation under the Ordinance; and - (b) relates to the death of a person who was, or may have been, under the age of 18 at the time of death; - "Safeguarding of Children Board" means the St Helena Safeguarding of Children Board established under section 38 of the Welfare of Children Ordinance, 2008.